 Another more institutional equivalent would be if you file your taxes very early, to say that you will put some amount of money in your IRA before tax day in April.
 I did this for both myself and my husband this year: No motivation like not having to file an amended tax return!

 5. Adding pain to both the front end and the back end is another way to save.

-Adding penalties to the front end is a little more tricky, but can be accomplished by the wealth of automatic bank drafts that are available from online savings and investment accounts.
+Adding penalties to the front end is trickier but can be accomplished by the wealth of automatic bank drafts that are available from online savings and investment accounts.
 The Sharebuilder account will withdraw a fixed amount of money each month from your bank account to invest in a pre-selected group of investments; you can cancel or delay it, but it will still trigger that opportunity to rethink your decision.
 If you’re trying to save cash, you’ll have to make your own self-imposed penalty.
-Maybe if you spend a five dollar bill, you have to go without something the next day (chocolate works for me as a powerful motivator!).
+Maybe if you spend a $5 bill, you have to go without something the next day.
+(For me, chocolate works as a powerful motivator!)

 We all want to save.
 We just need help.

 I don’t think there is a single Get Rich Slowly reader who doesn’t have a desire to save and to keep that money in the savings account until the emergency occurs or the goal has been reached.
 But it’s really hard, on both counts, and I’d be willing to bet that a surprisingly large percentage of GRS readers don’t save (or don’t save nearly enough).
 Starting small and easy is best; and keep in mind that we have a strong set of emotional tools at hand to help us along the way.